 Overall, I highly suggest Postimage as a free and dependable image hosting service.
 It’s almost on par with Imgur.

 Another excellent site similar to Photobucket is Flickr.
 Here, you are allowed to upload up to 1000 images for free.
 The “img” tag can also be used to post images and embed them in forums and websites.

 Though Flickr is mostly for personal use, the free plan can be used to share photos in both public and private forums.
 But, keep in mind that Flickr only offers a small amount of bandwidth to images that are publicly hosted.
 If you insert the same image in many places and it becomes popular, you can reach the limit and the image will become unavailable.
-So proceed with caution when using the free plan.
+Keep this in mind if you are going to use the free plan.

 SmugMug is a great place to store your images online.
 For an affordable price, you can upload not only images but also videos to the service.
 All of your uploads are stored in full resolution and accessible from any device with an internet connection.
 Smugmug takes pride in being a place where your images are not only kept but also preserved.

 Smugmug’s Android and iOS apps have a fantastic mobile experience, which I appreciate.
 This is one of the best paying services available if you can afford it.